 Traverse the Cairngorms National Park and canoe the rapids of the River Spey all the way to the sea.
 Climb Cairn Gorm, the legendary 4000ft mountain right at the heart of the UK’s largest National Park, before you brave the cold waters and wild swim in stunning Loch A’an, over 2000ft above sea level.
 Tackle the notorious ‘washing machine’ section of the River Spey as you canoe through whisky country, camping on riverbanks as you go.

-5. WILDERNESS TREKKING EXPEDITION IN GREENLAND
+5. KAYAKING EXPEDITION IN TANZANIA

 6. HIKE THE VOLCANIC ISLAND OF GRAN CANARIA